gopi-suvanam/scribbler/README.md

 Not to be used for:
 1. Production use cases
 2. As an alternative to webapps

+## Collaboration
+The tool does not store data on cloud as it is intended to be a fully open source product for self-hosting/use on local machines.
+A fully hosted solution with collaboration is in the Roadmap.
+Collbortion is still possible through:
+1. Download and share JSNB files.
+2. Use github for storing JSNB files.
+Make the repo public or add collaborators.
+The notebooks built on JSNB can be directly be synced on to GitHub using an access token.
+3. Files in public GitHub repos can be directly accessed as: https://gopi-suvanam.github.io/jsnb/#https://raw.githubusercontent.com/[USERNAME]/[REPO]/[BRANCH]/[PATH_TO_FILE]
+4. If GitHub pages are enabled for the repo, the files can be accessed also using this link: https://gopi-suvanam.github.io/jsnb/#https://[USERNAME].github.io/[REPO]/[PATH_TO_FILE]
+5. Map a cloud drive or LAN drive onto local machine and load from/download to the drive.
+Share the drive with collaborators.

 ## How is JSNB different
 - JSNB is an open source application and hence can be downloaded, modified and used freely.
 Jsfiddle/codepen are cloud based platforms.